 On the other hand, a blender really can’t be used for chopping, as a food processor can be: a blender pulverises and mashes food to a pulp.

 There are two main types of blenders now, countertop blenders, and hand-held blenders.

-A jug blender is an electrical machine that has essentially five parts:
+A countertop blender is an electrical machine that has essentially five parts:

 - a base, in which lives the motor that powers it;